Tag: Letters

 Wounded in Korean War

-Mayo Kjellsen was wounded twice during the Korean War.
-He was hit by shrapnel in his knee and the other shot blew him out of his bunker.
-After his second injury, he was sent to a hospital ship in the harbor and was taken to Japan for rehab.
-After 6 months of healing, Mayo Kjellsen was sent back to the US to finish his time in the military.
+Mayo Kjellsen recalls being injured twice during the Korean War.
+He was struck by shrapnel in his knee during one incident and was blown out of his bunker by another shot.
+Following his second injury, he explains he was transferred to a hospital ship in the harbor and then sent to Japan for rehabilitation.
+After six months of recovery, Kjellsen returned to the US to complete his remaining time in the military.

 Melesse Tesemma